athulp1/SENSOR_HUB-IoT-miniproject/README.md

 1. Install the Arduino IDE and required libraries.
 2. Open the Arduino IDE and upload the provided SmartGlow_ESP8266.ino sketch to your NodeMCU ESP32.

+## Results
+The desired objective has been successfully achieved: the Sensor Hub's envisioned product now accurately presents temperature and humidity readings, as well as air quality (pollution) levels and light intensity.
+Moreover, all this valuable data is securely stored in the cloud, ensuring accessibility and reliability for users.